tenjinsama/.github/profile/README.md

 ## Usage

 > Note : You can use any components as you will, there is no requirements between them (you can use Doctum without Agoge). <br>
-It's a personnal preferences to separate theorical learning/Course (doctum) from practical learning/Labs (agoge) but you can only use one for both usage. <br>
+It's a personnal preferences to separate theorical learning/Course (doctum) from practical learning/Labs (agoge) but you can also use one for both usage. <br>
 The procedure below assume that you would install and configure all components, skip parts that you don't need.

 ### Open project configuration